blacktanktop/blacktanktop.github.io/content/event/IIBMP2021/index.md

 # projects:
 # - example
 ---

+I made a poster presentation at IIBMP2021 on September 28, 2021.
+The title of my presentation was [Development of a Quantitative Estimate Index for Early-Stage Screening of Compounds Targeting Protein-Protein Interactions](https://blacktanktop.github.io/slides/20210927_IIBMP2021.pdf).
+I am very happy to announce that I won a poster award.
+The poster used for the presentation is uploded, so please check it out if you are interested.

 <!-- {{% callout note %}}
 Click on the **Slides** button above to view the built-in slides feature.